TL;DR

 Audience layering on Search campaigns

-Audience layering means adding audience segments (remarketing lists, demographics, in-market) to Search campaigns as "observation" or with bid adjustments.
+Audience layering means adding audience segments (remarketing lists, demographics, in-market) to Search campaigns in "observation" mode or with bid adjustments.

-- Remarketing audiences: +30% bid adjustment on previous site visitors
+- Remarketing audiences: A +30% bid adjustment for previous site visitors

-- Customer Match: Upload email list of existing clients, bid more aggressively
+- Customer Match: Upload an email list of existing clients and bid more aggressively

-- In-Market: Layer "In-Market for X" audiences and track if they convert better
+- In-Market: Layer "In-Market for X" audiences and track whether they convert better

 Tactic 29